matty-at-rdc/an-encouraging-word/README.md

 ## Resources

-Some links I used while miaking this.
-Be aware thes extent to which I used these items is not documented and a great deal of the works was done "by me" and by that I mean I looked at all or part of the resources listed and used some amount typically not all of the resource in question, but enopugh to want to credit the author with putting me on the right track.
+Some links I used while making this.
+Be aware the extent to which I used these items is not documented and a great deal of the works was done "by me" and by that I mean I looked at all or part of the resources listed and used some amount typically not all of the resource in question, but enopugh to want to credit the author with putting me on the right track.

 - https://www.freecodecamp.org/news/how-to-dockerize-a-flask-app/
 - https://gunicorn.org/